tomekstrzeszkowski/raspberry_pi_blinker/README.md

  - Electric Socket and Wires
  - Some plastic elements for the cover, I used plexy glass and hot glue
  - External lighting device, I used a LED tape
- - Light detector dedicated for raspberry or andruino as an optional component
+ - Light sensor dedicated for raspberry or andruino as an optional component

 Circuit diagram:
 Channel connections (GPIO, Board):